CivVic Labs

 What sort of subject matter experts will I spend time with during the program?

-Subject matter experts will cover a range of topics across both startup-building knowledge (such as pitching, customer insights, and business structures) and industry/policy knowledge (for example, council representatives).
+Subject matter experts will cover a range of topics across both startup-building knowledge (such as pitching, customer insights, and business structures) and industry/policy knowledge.

 How many startups will be accepted into the program?